 Breath in..
 Breath out..

-Most clinicians break out in a cold sweat when it comes to masking.
+Most clinicians break out in a cold sweat when it comes to masking in audiology.
 “Am I doing this correctly, is it effective?”.
 Take a deep breath and look no further.

 To understand it, we must first understand the science and reasoning behind masking in audiology.
 We must also cover some of the related concepts such as interaural attenuation (IA) and the occlusion effect (OE).
 You may already know these terms, but let’s see if we can shed a little light on how they all work together.